 These beans will complement any entree that you serve them with perfectly!
-The prosciutto and toasted pine nuts add a smoky and earthy combinations that you’ll want to make again and again.
+The prosciutto and toasted pine nuts make for a smoky and earthy combination that you’ll want to make again and again.

 My family loves this recipe, especially my husband.
 Whenever we have beans ready to harvest in the garden, this dish is what he requests.
 And I’m happy to oblige!
 For one, it’s easy to make, and second, it’s packed with flavor.

 This dish is best using fresh beans.
 The type doesn’t really matter.
 We grow long beans in our garden, so that is what I use.
 You could use canned or frozen beans, but the texture of the beans would be less crisp, especially with canned beans.
 It would still taste great; the end result would just be slightly different.

 The beans can be cut to any length you like.
 I tend to cut mine 4 to 5 inches in length.

 Do you have to use prosciutto?
-No. I use it when I can find it, but I have used bacon as well.
+No. I use it when I can find it, but I have also used bacon.
 And it is fantastic with bacon!!
-I almost rewrote the recipe as “Green Beans with Bacon”.
+I almost rewrote the recipe as “Green Beans with Bacon.”
 But in the end, I decided to leave it as is.

 Whether you use prosciutto or bacon, slice it before you fry it.
 I slice them into 1-inch long by 1/2-inch wide pieces.

 Toasting the pine nuts brings out a rich earthy flavor that completes this dish.
 I would not skip this step!